-IND for pediatric basket trial expected by year-end 2024, includes juvenile SLE, juvenile MG and other conditions
+"IND for pediatric basket trial expected by year-end 2024, includes juvenile SLE, juvenile MG and other conditions Dosing in Phase 1 dose escalation trial in myeloma underway.

 Our lead product candidate, Descartes-08, is an autologous mRNA CAR-T directed against the B cell maturation antigen ("BCMA"), that we are developing for the treatment of autoimmune diseases.
 Descartes-08 has been granted Orphan Drug Designation and RMAT Designation by the FDA for the treatment of MG.